-Electrochemical behaviour of the SOD biosensor (SOD/Nafion/Pt) in the presence of superoxide radical was observed.
-Superoxide radicals were generated based on the xanthine-xanthine oxidase system.
-A square wave voltammogram of Nafion/Pt and SOD/Nafion/Pt in phosphate buffer pH 7.0 at frequency 10 Hz is shown in Figure 5.1.
-Catalytic current was observed at +815.4 mV for SOD/Nafion/Pt electrode, but no response was observed at the Nafion/Pt electrode in the presence of $O_2$ --.
-These results demonstrate that the observed current response is ascribable to the SOD/Nafion modified electrode.
-The direct electron transfer of the enzyme at the bare platinum electrode is slow, and therefore no oxidation peak was observed for SOD/Pt (Hong et al., 2006; Tian et al., 2004b).
-Nafion improves the stability of the enzyme and offers a biocompatible microenvironment on the electrode surface (Andrieux et al., 1990b; Furbee Jr. et al., 1993; Liu and Deng, 1995).
+Electrochemical behaviour of the SOD biosensor (SOD/Nafion/Pt) in the presence of response was observed at the Nafion/Pt electrode in the presence of O2...
+These results demonstrate that the observed current response is ascribable to the

+SOD/Nafion/Pt in phosphate buffer pH 7.0 at frequency 10 Hz is shown in Figure 5.1.

+Catalytic current was observed at +815.4 mV for SOD/Nafion/Pt electrode, but no platinum electrode is slow, and therefore no oxidation peak was observed for SOD/Pt and offers a biocompatible microenvironment on the electrode surface (Andrieux et al., 1990b; Furbee Jr. et al., 1993; Liu and Deng, 1995).